nricciardi/nmd/README.md

 The list of addons that we would support in future:

+- document metadata (author, date, number of pages and so on)
 - footnotes
 - page header
 - database diagram
 - uml diagram
 - custom simplifier LaTeX
+- bibliographies
+- note of text, i.e. comments
+- image description and reference

 ## Syntax overview

 There are two types of modifiers to manipulate your NMD files.
 In particular, there are the _inline modifiers_ and _paragraph modifiers_.

 You can read below the list of all inline and paragraph modifiers.

 ### Inline modifiers